How New Immigrants Can Qualify for a Mortgage in Canada

 How soon can I obtain a mortgage after immigrating to Canada?

-You can qualify as soon as you have papers and income, typically 3 to 6 months after your arrival, depending on the lender.
+Qualifying for a new to Canada mortgage need to prove income and papers typically 3 to 6 months after your arrival, depending on the lender.